xanodere/WorldPiece/README.md

 python main.py "word pre-tokenization of the corpus" --vocab_size 35</br>
 python main.py "word pre-tokenization of the corpus"

-As long as the input text is longer, the relevance of the WordPiece algorithm will be more visible
+As long as the input text is longer, the relevance of the WordPiece algorithm will be more visible.

 HADDOU Younes